 - cells, organisms, and viruses containing such molecules.

 The IBC provides oversight of these recombinant/synthetic nucleic acid molecule research projects, including reviewing and approving of all research projects involving recombinant/synthetic nucleic acid molecules.
-The IBC responsibilities include:

 The Principal Investigator (PI) is responsible for full compliance with the NIH Guidelines in the conduct of recombinant or synthetic nucleic acid molecule research.
 The NIH Office of Biotechnology Activities (OBA) provides a brochure for PIs to review.
 The information should be posted in the laboratory.